mdlai/mdlai.github.io/_posts/2016-2-15-Blog-About-Blogs.md

 4. Customize.

 ### Tips
 I'll skip to number three since the first two should be pretty straight forward.
-The best tip I have for past me is to break up each section into an \_include.html.
+The best tip I have for past me is to break up each section into an \_include.
 It adds a lot of flexibility in how your layouts are designed.

 For example having a header is necessary, but adding specific HTML for say a specific menu allows you to have slightly different headers to suit your needs.